xiaodaigh/SimpleSudoku.jl/README.md

 # SimpleSudoku

-This package has one function `solve_sudoku` which takes a 9x9 integer array as input (where 0) indicate unfilled positions and solves it.
+This package has one function `solve_sudoku` which takes a 9x9 integer array as input, where 0 indicate unfilled positions, and solves it.
 For example

 ```julia
 using SimpleSudoku